mbugni/fedora-remix/README.md

 # fedora-remix

 ## Purpose
 This project is a [Fedora Remix][01] and aims to offer a complete system for multipurpose usage with localization support.
-You can build a live image and try the software, and then install it in your PC if you want.
+You can [download a live image][02] and try the software, and then install it in your PC if you want.
+You can also customize the image starting from available scripts.

 Other goals of this remix are:
 * common extra-repos
-* multimedia apps
+* multimedia apps support
 * office automation support (printers and scanners)
 * and more...

-For more info [visit the documentation page][02].

 ## How to build the LiveCD
 [See a detailed description][03] of how to build the live media.

----
 **NOTE**

 If `selinux` is on, disable it during the build process: